 - Vehicle/Equipment Rentals – Proof of insurance may be requested for vehicle or equipment rentals.
 Virginia Tech provides coverage for vehicles including light duty trucks less than 10,000 lbs. valued up to the limit of $35,000.
 Examples of equipment rentals would be a copier or a heavy piece of equipment such as a tractor.
 There are several exclusions associated with non-typical rentals such as campers, trailers, off-road vehicles, motorcycles, motor scooters, recreational vehicles, convertibles, exotic vehicles or luxury vehicles.
 Please contact the Office of Risk Management at 540-231-7439 to ensure your particular use does not exclude coverage.

-Please note - Domestic travelers are highly encouraged to make use of the Virginia Tech Enterprise contract which also includes National Car Rental at locations across the country.
+Please note - Domestic travelers should make use of the Virginia Tech Enterprise contract which also includes National Car Rental at locations across the country.
+This contract includes Collision Damage Waiver (CDW).
+Beginning July 1, 2019, departments will be responsible for the $1000 deductible for damages to rental vehicles that were not rented under our contract.
+This includes truck rentals that are currently excluded from our contracts.
+In addition, administrative fees that cannot be waived or negotiated will be charged to the department.
 A specific customer ID is required to obtain favorable rates and coverages.
 Details are available on Procurements website.

 Accidents involving personal vehicles, even when being used for business purposes, are the responsibility of the owner.
 The Commonwealth’s insurance program applies to non-owned, borrowed and hired vehicles on an excess basis only.
 This insurance would only apply if the personal automobile liability limits were exhausted and Virginia Tech was determined to be liable by a court of law because the representative was conducting university business.